How People's Porn Searches Change On Halloween

-Lattes and home decor aren't the only things that get the autumnal treatment.
+Lattes aren't the only things that get the autumnal treatment.
 According to new data from Pornhub, users' search queries take a turn for the Halloween-y toward the end of October, too.

 Based on search info from 2016, Pornhub found that Halloween-themed searches begin to increase around the 27th or 28th of the month, and then skyrocket on the 31st.
 Searches containing the word "costume" increased by 189% in 2016, while those that included "scary" went up by 217%.
 The most dramatic increase occurred among searches with the word "Halloween," which increased by a whopping 1,173% — and remained a top search term well into the first week of November.